 The sponge crabs are found on coral and rock reefs across the Indo-Pacific.
 They are usually seen in the rubble areas on reef tops.

 The sponge crab is carnivorous and although they are mainly scavengers, they will break open and eat any mollusc that they can open.

 Very little is known of the reproductive behaviour of the sponge crabs.
+The crabs in the image above appeared to be mating.
+The larger crab approached from behind and the smaller crab then turned to face it.
+Uusually these crabs head off when there is a light on them but these two ignored the light.
 After mating takes place and the eggs are fertilised they are kept on the underside of the female.
 After hatching the larvae go through a planktonic stage before maturing into young adults.

 SPONGE CRAB CLASSIFICATION

 - The Reef Guide fishes, corals, nudibranchs & other invertebrates: East and South Coasts of Southern Africa by Dennis King & Valda Fraser